• Skip to main content

 The cash flow plan can be projected for a longer period of time if preferred.
 The upcoming month is crucial.

-If you don’t use sinking funds, then a couple months out is ideal.
+If you don’t use sinking funds, then a couple of months out is ideal.
 Anything beyond one to two years however will be taking on many assumptions and wouldn’t be recommended for personal cash flow planning.

 In all honestly, a cash flow plan is like looking at how you spent last’s month money today.
-But, instead you are looking at the upcoming month in your cash flow plan.
+But, instead, you are looking at the upcoming month in your cash flow plan.
 Then, you can adjust where needed ahead of time!!

 Advantages of Cash Flow Budgeting

-There are many benefits to take your budgeting one step further with by creating a cash flow plan.
+There are many benefits to take your budgeting one step further by creating a cash flow plan.

 The main advantage of using a cash flow plan is knowing your income is guaranteed to cover all expenses during the month.

-For instance, most bills are due at the first part of the month.
+For instance, most bills are due in the first part of the month.
 So, that is when money is the tightest.
 By utilizing a cash flow plan, you can manage your other bills to different parts of the month to help balance out.

 Since a cash flow plan allows a glimpse into the future, you can make better projections about being able to save more money or spend less money.

 Another advantage to a cash flow statement is breaking the living paycheck to paycheck cycle.
-By looking ahead, it is feasible to see when money runs short.
+By looking ahead, it is feasible to see when your money runs short.
 Then, you can figure out ahead of time how to make ends meet and change your spending habits ahead of time.

 Overcoming the obstacle of how to create a personal cash flow plan is the hardest, the advantages of a cash flow plan will help your money goals and financial freedom sooner.